-After this Reconciliation, I had reason to believe, that his Heart would not give the lye to his Mouth, because I thought he was not so imprudent as to inform the Court of some Trifles, wherein he would appear to have profittuted his Honour; but I was deceiv'd, for he took the pains to add afterwards to the Verbal Process he had given in before our Accommodation, some falshoods which he ought to have conceal'd.
-'Tis needless to acquaint you, how by chance his Papers fell into my Hands; that Indiscretion might prove a disadvantage to some Perfons, whom Heaven blefs.
-I shall only tell you, that after the Recollets had feen and read the Allegations contain'd in his Papers, they made no scruple to advise me to take care of my felf, and ingenuoufly declar'd to me, that they never intended to meddle any more in that Affair, because they perceiv'd that they had innocently contributed to do me a prejudice, by restoring peace between him and me.
-This wholfom advice made me perceive the danger to which I should be expos'd, if I continued any longer at Placentia, insomuch, that the fear I had of being fent to the Bastile, after the arrival of the Ships from France, made me refolve to abandon all hopes of making my fortune here, and to throw up my Places.
-After the Inhabitants were acquainted with this News, all of 'em except three or four, came running to my House, to assure me they were ready to fign my Verbal Process, in case I would change my Resolution: But instead of accepting their offer, I gave them to understand, having thank'd them first for their Good-will, that they would bring Mischief upon themselves, and be look'd upon at Court as Seditious Persons, and Disturbers of the publick Peace; since by a detestable principle of Politicks, an inferior Person is always judg'd to be in the wrong, whatever reason he may have on his side.
-Indeed I would gladly have avoided this fatal necessity of throwing up my Places, which feem'd infenfibly to lead me to some great Fortune; but at last the confinement in the Bastile, made such a deep impression upon my Mind, after I had feriously reflected upon the troublesom Circumstances of my Affairs, that I made no scruple to embark in a little Vessel, which was the only one, and the last that was to go to France.
-The Proposal I made to the Captain of presenting him with a 1000 Crowns, was so well receiv'd, that he engag'd to land me upon the Coast of Portugal for that Sum, upon condition that I should keep the Secret.
-The best of the matter was, that my Enemy had used the precaution of writing to the Governors of Belle Isle, of the Isle of Re, and of Rochelle, to seize me as soon as I should land.
-He reckon'd, and not without reason indeed, that this Veffel would put into one of thefe three Ports: But three hundred Piftoles, dexteroufly convey'd to the hands of fome People that are not much accustom'd to finger Gold, have a wonderful effect; for that very Sum, which indeed I was loth to part with, fav'd me my Liberty, and perhaps my Life.
+After this Reconciliation, I had reason to believe, that his Heart would not give the Lye to his Mouth, because I thought he was not so imprudent as to inform the Court of some Trisles, wherein he would appear to have proftituted his Honour; but I was deceiv'd, for he took the Pains to add afterwards to the verbal Process he had given in before our Accommodation, some Falsehoods which he ought to have conceal'd.
+'Tis needless to acquaint you, how by chance his Papers fell into my Hands; that Indiscretion might prove a Disadvantage to some Perfons, whom Heaven bless.
+I shall only tell you, that after the Recollets had feen and read the Allegations contain'd in his Papers, they made no Scruple to advise me to take care of myself, and ingenuously declar'd to me, that they never intended to meddle any more in that Affair, because they perceiv'd that they had innocently contributed to do me a Prejudice, by restoring Peace between him and me.
+This wholefome Advice made me perceive the Danger to which I should be expos'd, if I continued any longer at Placentia, infomuch, that the Fear I had of being fent to the Baftile, after the Arrival of the Ships from France, made me resolve to abandon all hopes of making my Fortune here, and to throw up my Places.
+After the Inhabitants were acquainted with this News, all of 'em, except three or four, came running to my House, to assure me they were ready to fign my verbal Process, in case I would change my Resolution: But instead of accepting their Offer, I gave them to understand, having thank'd them first for their Good-will, that they they would bring Mischief upon themselves, and be look'd upon at Court as feditious Persons, and Difturbers of the publick Peace; fince by a detestable Principle of Politicks, an inferior Person is always judg'd to be in the wrong, whatever Reason he may have on his side.
+Indeed, I would gladly have avoided this fatal Necessity of throwing up my Places, which feem'd intentibly to lead me to some great Fortune; but at last the Confinement in the Bastile, made such a deep Impression upon my Mind, after I had feriously reflected upon the troublesome Circumstances of my Affairs, that I made no scruple to embark in a little Vessel, which was the only one, and the last that was to go to France.
+The Proposal I made to the Captain of presenting him with 1000 Crowns, was so well receiv'd, that he engag'd to land me upon the Coast of Portugal for that Sum, upon Condition that I should keep the Secret.
+The best of the Matter was, that my Enemy had used the Precaution of writing to the Governors of Belle Isle, of the Isle of Re, and of Rochelle, to seize me as soon as I should land.
+He reckon'd, and not without Reason indeed, that this Vessel would put into one of these three Ports: But three hundred Piftoles, dexteroufly convey'd to the Hands of some People, that are not much accustom'd to finger Gold, have a wonderful Effect; for that very Sum, which indeed I was loth to part with, fav'd me my Liberty, and perhaps my Life.